daniloprates/daniloprates.github.io/_posts/2016-08-01-project-elections.md

 category: project
 tags: ["MithrilJS", "Velocity", "HTML 5", "CSS3", "Javascript", "SASS", "Grunt", "ES6", "ECMAScript 2015", "ECMAScript 2016", "Gulp", "Browserify"]
 ---
+UOL's scoreboard for the 2016 Municipal Elections in Brazil.
+It has received over 17 milion visitors in one day span.

-For this project I helped my 4-member team to decide the techmnologies and languages to be used.
+For this project I helped my four member team to decide the technologies and languages to be used.
 We chose to use Mithril.js, due to its minimal size and great features.

-Powered by Halley, UOL's websocket server, the scoreboard received over 17 milion unique visitors in one day span.
+Powered by Halley, UOL's powerfull websocket server, it had live update for the main cities in Brazil and minute-to-minute updates for the remain ones.
 It allowed the user to favorite cities and candidates do follow the votings count.

-Using a feature that allowed it to have different skins, the scoreboard was also embed in 10 other websites.
+Using a skins feature, the scoreboard was also embed in 10 other websites, UOL partners.

-As a result, the scoreboard was used and shared by the candidates, also making appearances in the national media.
+As a result, the scoreboard was used and shared by many candidates, also making appearances in the national media.